sesshomarupas/my-work-samples/README.md

 # my-work-samples

-In SV_US_L.py, I showcase a project in which I built a machine learning model using scikit-learn in Python to predict the likelihood of an athlete successfully landing a trick based on their individual features.
-Prior to training and testing the model, I performed data visualization to understand the distribution and relationships within the dataset.
+In SV_US_L.py, I showcase a project in which I built a machine learning model using scikit-learn in Python to predict the likelihood of an athlete successfully landing a trick based on their features.
+Before training and testing the model, I performed data visualization to understand the distribution and relationships within the dataset.
 The data was fictional but self-developed, using realistic values to illustrate a potential machine learning use case in the field of sports.

+In AP7_dataanalysis, I present a typical data analysis script based on data generated during my VR projects.
+While this script was initially written for private use, it could be further modularized by defining global functions that can be reused whenever needed.
+All such functions could then be consolidated into a single script or module, allowing for more efficient and reusable analysis workflows in the future.
+The current script mainly focuses on data curation and preparation for statistical analysis, which is often carried out using tools like R or SPSS.